entando/entando-docs/vuepress/docs/docs/concepts/README.md

 An Entando plugin is a microservice that exposes APIs reusable by one or more Entando apps.
 Usually the plugin services are exposed to the Entando developer and the end users via micro frontends.
-Check the [micro-frontends](../micro-frontends) guides for more details.
-You can quickly generate an Entando plugin using the (to-complete link:../blueprint) Entando JHipster Blueprint.
-The generated project will be ready to work in an Entando environment providing the integration with Keycloak, generating a set of default micro frontends and exposing the plugin’s logic via an EntandoDeBundle (check the references for details)
+Check the [micro frontends](/tutorials/micro-frontends/react) tutorials for more details.
+You can quickly generate an Entando plugin using the [Entando JHipster Blueprint](/tutorials/micro-frontends/generate-micro-frontends-from-a-database-entity/).
+The generated project will be ready to work in an Entando environment providing the integration with Keycloak, generating a set of default micro frontends and exposing the plugin’s logic via an EntandoDeBundle (check the references for details).

 #### Keycloak

 Keycloak in Entando 6 is responsible for authorization and authentication All the members of an Entando 6 cluster interact with keycloak to verify user/service authorization to perform any specific task.
-Check out the refereces below for more details on keycloak.
+Check out the references below for more details on keycloak.

 ## Entando Ingresses